 The lead time required by the semiconductor manufacturing service providers that we use to manufacture our products is typically longer than the lead time that our customers provide for delivery of our products to them.
 Therefore, to ensure availability of our products for our customers, we will typically ask our semiconductor manufacturing service providers to start manufacturing our products based on forecasts provided by our customers in advance of receiving their purchase orders.
 However, these forecasts are not binding purchase commitments, and we do not recognize revenues from these products until they are shipped to customers.
-Moreover, for the convenience of our customers, we may agree to ship our inventory to warehouses located near our customers, so that our products can be delivered to these customers more quickly.
-We may from time to time agree that title and risk of loss do not pass to our customer until the customer requests delivery of our products from such warehouses.
+Moreover, for the convenience of our customers, we may agree to ship our inventory to warehouses located near our customers, so that our products can be delivered to these customer until the customer requests delivery of our products from such warehouses.
 In such cases, we will not recognize revenues from these products until the title and risk of loss have passed to our customers based on the shipping terms, which is generally when they are delivered to our customers from these warehouses.
 As a result, we incur inventory and manufacturing costs in advance of anticipated revenues.